typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 title: Insert and Delete Queries
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will learn the GRAQL syntax to insert and delete things from your knowledge base
+summary: In this lesson you will learn the Graql syntax to insert and delete things from your knowledge base
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/insert-delete-queries.html